 Take back control

 Adolescence is a period of life when spending time with friends is essential to healthy development.
-During the pandemic, teens are being asked to stay physically distant and change the way they attend school, interact with peers, and pursue sports and extracurricular activities.
+During the pandemic, teens were asked to stay physically distant and change the way they attended school, interacted with peers, and pursued sports and extracurricular activities.

-This uncertainty and stress are impacting both the physical and mental health of teens.
+This uncertainty and stress continues to impact both the physical and mental health of teens.
 To help promote positive growth in teens, CHOP experts recommend teaching teens the five R’s of self-regulation developed by Stuart Shanker, DPhil, founder and CEO of The MEHRIT Centre: